isocpp/CppCoreGuidelines/CppCoreGuidelines.md

                 // `Expect` in under control of some options (enforcement, error message, alternatives to terminate)
 * `Ensures`     // postcondition assertion.
 Currently placed in function bodies.
 Later, should be moved to declarations.

-These assertions is currently macros (yuck!) and must appear in function definitions (only) pending standard commission decisions on contracts and assertion syntax.
+These assertions are currently macros (yuck!) and must appear in function definitions (only) pending standard committee decisions on contracts and assertion syntax.
 See [the contract proposal](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0380r1.pdf); using the attribute syntax, for example, `Expects(p!=nullptr)` will become `[[expects: p!=nullptr]]`.